Along the Old Burma Road, overland journey to Myanmar

 Overnight accommodation is at Baoshan.

-Day 8: BAOSHAN - TENGCHONG
+Day 8: FROM BAOSHAN TRAVEL ALONG THE BURMA ROAD TO TENGCHONG

 Three hundred thousand labourers and coolies equipped in most cases with only the most primitive of tools, slaved in inhospitable, sub-tropical conditions to connect this stretch of the Burma Road, with an existing link between Xiaguan and Kunming.